 The Peter Hans Hofschneider Professorship aims to support up-and-coming scientists who work in the field of molecular medicine and have distinguished themselves by outstanding scientific achievements.
 The Peter Hans Hofschneider Professorship is intended to enable them to establish a working group of their own.

-In 2022, Stiftung Experimentelle Biomedizin will endow the Peter Hans Hofschneider Professorship of Molecular Medicine for research work in the field of molecular medicine for the twelfth time.To the laureates
+In 2024, Stiftung Experimentelle Biomedizin will endow the Peter Hans Hofschneider Professorship of Molecular Medicine for research work in the field of molecular medicine for the thirteenth time.To the laureates

 - Research activities in one of the following areas:

 - A minimum of two years of postdoctoral experience and successfully completed re-search work documented by publications.

 - During the period of the research professorship, applicants must be working at a university or research institution or in a clinic in Switzerland.
 People who work for non-charitable organisations or institutions that prohibit their employees from immediately publishing the results of their research in a generally accessible form are not entitled to apply for the professorship.